 Phase 1 Study of SQ3370 in Patients With Advanced Solid Tumors

-The purpose of this study is to evaluate the safety, tolerability, and preliminary efficacy of SQ3370 in patients with cancer (solid tumors).
+The purpose of this study is to evaluate the safety, tolerability, and preliminary activity of SQ3370 in patients with advanced solid tumors.

 A Study to Test the Safety of the Investigational Drug Selitrectinib in Children and Adults That May Treat Cancer